lukso-network/network-lukso-cli/README.md

 ### Minimum specifications

-These specifications must be met in order to successfully run the Vanguard, Pandora, and Orchestrator clients.
+These specifications must be met in order to successfully run the Beacon-chain and Geth clients.

 - Operating System: 64-bit Linux, Mac OS X 10.14+
 - Processor: Intel Core i5–760 or AMD FX-8100 or better